 Chronic Lowering of Groundwater Levels, Reduction in Storage or flow directions: As described in Section 2.2.2.2, water level monitoring is related to groundwater storage and is sufficient to assess whether undesirable effects from change in storage is occurring.
 The monitoring network in the Basin is comprised of groundwater monitoring wells completed in both the water-table aquifer and deeper zones.
 The majority of monitoring wells have deep enough screen intervals that even during the severe 2012-2016 drought the wells did not go dry preventing loss of water level (or water quality) data.
 The representative monitoring wells have multi-decadal history and provide a solid basis for later comparison of trends and SMCs (even in Tri-Valley) to project changes in groundwater levels to avoid chronic declines in groundwater levels.
 Chronic lowering of groundwater levels in the Owens Valley and Owens Lake management areas have not been observed and are unlikely.
-Similarly, unreasonable changes in groundwater levels has been detected by the existing monitoring network, ranging from 0 to 2 feet of decline per year for multiple decades.
+Similarly, unreasonable changes in groundwater storage are also unlikely.
+In the Tri-Valley management areas, a chronic decline in groundwater levels has been detected by the existing monitoring network, ranging from 0 to 2 feet of decline per year for multiple decades.
 The OVGA will explore the opportunity to expand the monitoring system in the Tri-Valley management area by cooperating with other agencies that may conduct monitoring (e.g. TVGWMD or CDFW) or through acquisition of water levels in domestic wells to close additional data gaps in this management area.
 The scope of the latter effort will be dependent on voluntary cooperation by residents, but the OVGA is not dependent on implementing additional monitoring to detect and quantify a chronic decline in groundwater levels.